Zorbing: Injuries and deaths

 Although the cushioning design of the orbs prevents many serious injuries, light injuries such as bruises and grazes can often be sustained by colliding with objects or tripping whilst the orb is rolling down an incline.
 Even though severe injury is rare, there have been cases of children passing out due to lack of air and even some deaths.

 In June 2009, a teacher died (and a pupil was severely injured) in the Czech Republic while zorbing.

-In January 2013 at a ski resort in Dombay, Russia, a man died from a broken neck, and another was badly injured when the Zorb he was in rolled out of control down a mountain, hitting rocks and eventually coming to a stop a kilometre away on a frozen lake.
+In January 2013, at a ski resort in Dombay, Russia, a man died from a broken neck, and another was badly injured when the Zorb he was in rolled out of control down a mountain, hitting rocks and eventually coming to a stop a kilometre away on a frozen lake.
 The incident was caught on camera and uploaded to the Internet.
 After the incident made international headlines, Russian authorities called for tougher safety laws.

 In December 2021, some of the children injured or killed by the Hillcrest Primary School Tragedy were in Zorbs that were launched into the air by a gust of wind.

+In May 2023, a nine-year-old child was injured when a zorb was lifted into the air at Southport food and drink festival in the UK.
+Police were investigating footage of a dust devil, filmed in the area on the same day as the accident.

+An Irish woman who was brain damaged, when a safety harness failed while she was zorbing as a girl, was awarded €1 million in December 2024.